 Qt Remote Objects Nodes

-Each process that participates in QtRO's IPC will instantiate a Node-based type (QRemoteObjectNode, QRemoteObjectHost, or QRemoteObjectRegistryHost).
+Each process that participates in the network instantiates a Node-based type, such as QRemoteObjectNode, QRemoteObjectHost, or QRemoteObjectRegistryHost.
 The host types of Nodes provide additional functionality.
-Both QRemoteObjectHost and QRemoteObjectRegistryHost support the enableRemoting() (and the corresponding disableRemoting()) methods, which are the key methods to expose Source objects to the network.
-In order to use the Registry functionality, there should be a QRemoteObjectRegistryHost on the network.
-All other nodes can then pass the RegistryHost's URL to the Node's
+Both QRemoteObjectHost and QRemoteObjectRegistryHost support the enableRemoting() and the corresponding disableRemoting()) methods, which are the key methods to expose source objects to the network.
+To use the Registry functionality, you need to have a QRemoteObjectRegistryHost on the network.
+Then, all other nodes can pass the RegistryHost's URL to the Node's

-© 2018 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
+© 2023 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.